Last Updated on

 Each system does vary and will have different types of additional proprietary filters installed.

-Benefits of a Gravity-Fed Water Filter Container
+Benefits of a Gravity Water Filter

 The biggest benefit to these filters is being able to take water from the wild and make it drinkable.
 Just be sure to prefilter water so you don’t gunk up your unit with too much debris or sediment.